G-Levine/pupper_image_builder/readme.md

 ## Issues
 * Ubuntu shows you set up wizard on first boot (user-data not applied)
+    * Fixed on `server_to_desktop` branch
 * user-data is not applied (still need to check if it copied over correctly).
-You can see in /etc/security/limits.conf that user-data has not been applied
+You can see in `/etc/security/limits.conf` that user-data has not been applied
+    * Fixed on `server_to_desktop` branch
 * Takes forever to open any application (Terminal, Files, etc)
+    * Fixed on `server_to_desktop`
 * Display orientation is wrong
+* `NetworkManager-wait-online.service` adds 1 min to startup time
+    * Have to run `sudo systemctl disable NetworkManager-wait-online.service` after booting actual RPi
+* Sometimes get errors like `arm.ubuntu:         <urlopen error <urlopen error [Errno -3] Temporary failure in name resolution> (https://raw.githubusercontent.com/ros/rosdistro/master/humble/distribution.yaml)>` during image build where the container can't properly get web resources.